Erythromelalgia: Epidemiology

 population, respectively.
 This last study has an estimation that is at least ten times higher than the prevalence previously reported.
 This study recruited individuals based on self-identification of symptoms (after self-identification, patients were invited for an assessment of an EM diagnosis), instead of participants that are identified through secondary and tertiary referrals as in the other studies.

+There was a study done in 2013 where two Vietnamese patients were diagnosed with primary erythromelalgia.
+Patient A was a 33-year old female diagnosed with primary erythromelalgia at age 30 and suffered from burning and pain in her feet since she was 8 years old (Wu et. al 2013).
+Patient B was a 16 year-old girl with recurrent severe burning pain of both feet since the age of seven (Wu et. al 2013).
+A genetic analysis was performed where scientists observed three missense mutations, one familial and two sporadic mutations.
+The familial mutation changed isoleucine to valine and two missense mutations occurred where a "T" was changed to "C" (Wu et. al 2013).
+The three mutants involved in the gene were I136V, 1848T, and V1316A (Wu et. al 2013).
+The study showed that at higher temperatures, the hypersensitivity of the mutant channels were accentuated resulting in disease phenotype such as neuralgia (Wu et. al 2013).

 Prevalence in China

 Epidemic EM appears quite common in female middle school students of southern China, most likely due to a sharp decline in temperature following by a rapid increase of temperature.
 It has been postulated that epidemic erythromelalgia might be related to a poxvirus (ERPV) infection.
 The disease was characterized by burning pain in the toes and soles of the feet, accompanied by foot redness, congestion, and edema; a few patients had fever, palpitations, headache, and joint pain.
 60.6% of patients had a common cold before the onset of erythromelalgia and 91.2% had pharyngitis.
 For temperature-related theory, the acral (foot and hand) small superficial arteries intensely constrict and dilate during the sharp decline of temperature, whereas a sharp increase of temperature, the intense expansion of capillaries irritate the nerve endings around, and thus lead to syndromes including (first and second degree) burning pain, increased temperature, erythema and swelling.